maxriposati/ADM-HW5/README.md

 __[STEP3]__ Repeat Step2 up to the last category of the ranking.
 In the last step of the example you clearly see the weight update of the edge coming from node *E*.

-# Submitting the homework

-Homework 5 is due on [23rd December 2018 - 23:59:59](http://aris.me/index.php/data-mining-ds-2018).

-The content of the repository is up to you.
-The mandatory files are:

-* `README.md`:
-* `Homework_5.ipynb`:

-create [here](http://nbviewer.jupyter.org/) just copying and paste the url of your notebook on GitHub.

-It __must not__ contain:

-* The datasets you used (thus you should clearly state in the readme what dataset you used, if any not in the homework description).